parasd086/Devops-SRE-Practice/Docker-and-Kubernetes-Deep-Dive/Project-1-Containerize-Simple-Nodejs-Web-Server/README.md

 ## Customization

 Feel free to modify the Node.js application in the `index.js` file to suit your preferences.
 Update the `Dockerfile` if additional dependencies or configurations are needed.
+Happy Dockerizing! 🐳✨

 ## Contributions